Sereni/fsr-pad-guide/README.md

 While you don't necessarily need any software to use the board, it is helpful to at least output sensor readings to the command line for debugging.
 It could also be helpful to have an interface to change sensor thresholds and reload the sketch to the board.

 Here are two existing FSR dance pad repositories worth checking out:
-* [mckyla-fsr](https://github.com/hippaheikki/mckyla-fsr) provides a sketch for a 4-sensor pad with normalization and anti-vibration, as well as a web interface to change sensitivity.
+[mckyla-fsr](https://github.com/hippaheikki/mckyla-fsr) provides a sketch for a 4-sensor pad, as well as a web interface to change sensitivity.
 It includes player profiles, which is great for multiple-user setups.
+It also provides a mode that finds an optimal threshold to reduce double-triggering from vibrations.
-* [analog-dance-pad](https://github.com/kauhsa/analog-dance-pad) contains firmware specifically for Teensy 2, and a web application to configure sensitivity.
-Unlike the above, guarantees 1000Hz communication rate and allows to hotswap sensitivity values.
+* [analog-dance-pad](https://github.com/kauhsa/analog-dance-pad) contains lightweight firmware specifically for Teensy 2, and a web application to configure sensitivity.
+It allows to set sensor thresholds individually, has real-time pressure visualization, and facilitates 1000Hz polling.

 Pick an existing firmware + UI combination above, or roll your own, and the sensors should be ready to go!
 Verify that they register pressure and send back a key or a joystick button press.
 Then head to Stepmania input options, and bind the key presses to the corresponding panels.

-### Installing the sensorsr
+### Installing the sensors
 Tape the sensors to the L-bracket or the frame in your pad, so that they are in contact with the panel.
 The sensor may not respond well if the pressure from the panel is distributed elsewhere.
 To fix this, put 1-2 layers of tape size of a thumbnail onto the center of the sensor.
 The pressure will go into this area first, making the sensors a lot more responsive.
 If your panels bend a lot, like in Cobalt Flux and similar home pads, reinforce the areas under the panels with some firm material, such as linoleum or tape.

 Installation example: one FSR on the L-bracket in the up panel, two FSRs on dedicated brackets in the left panel.
 The control box is stored under the upper left metal panel.